Hope for Thalassemia Patients: Nagpur Hospital Pioneers First Pediatric Bone Marrow Transplant in Region - www.lokmattimes.com

 Hope for Thalassemia Patients: Nagpur Hospital Pioneers First Pediatric Bone Marrow Transplant in Region

-Nagpur (Maharashtra) [India], September 16: Nagpur has etched its name on India's medical map after NewEra Mother & Child Hospital successfully completed Central ...
+PNN Nagpur (Maharashtra) [India], September 16: Nagpur has etched its name on India's medical map after NewEra Mother & ...

 Nagpur (Maharashtra) [India], September 16: Nagpur has etched its name on India's medical map after NewEra Mother & Child Hospital successfully completed Central India's first pediatric bone marrow transplant for Thalassemia Major, a feat that signals a new era in advanced pediatric healthcare outside metropolitan cities.